Montgomery Property Tax Protests - By Value, Property Type, and Number

 MCAD - Percent Parcels Protested

-27.52% of all parcels in Montgomery County were protested, which is astounding when compared to the statewide average of 13.57%.
-This puts Montgomery County closer to high-dollar areas such as Collin, Denton, and Travis Counties.
+26.07% of all parcels in Montgomery County were protested, which is astounding when compared to the statewide average of 12.94%.
+This puts the area closer to high-dollar counties such as Collin, Denton, and Travis.
 This is of particular importance due to the focus on residential appeals, since these protests can help keep families in homes they have lived in for years or even generations.
 A decade ago, only 11.02% of parcels were protested.

 Protests by Property Type Montgomery CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.